-- a) The purpose of these Rules is to specify the prudential requirements for the capital market institutions' financial prudence. - b) A capital market institution authorised to carry out one or more businesses of dealing, custody, or managing investment and operating funds, must satisfy the minimum capital adequacy requirements specified in Article 3 of these Rules and comply with the other provisions set forth in these Rules. - c) A capital market institution authorised to carry out the businesses of managing investment, and not authorised to carry out the businesses specified in paragraph (b) of this Article must maintain at all times the capital base of not less than (50%) of its expenditure-based capital requirement in accordance with Part 4 of these Rules; and comply with the other provisions set forth in Part 1, Part 2, Part 6, a Part 7 and Part 8 of these Rules. - d) A capital market institution authorised to carry out only the business of arranging and/or advising must maintain at all times the capital base of not less than (25%) of its expenditure-based capital requirement in accordance with Part 4 of these Rules; and comply with the other provisions set forth in Part 1, Part 2, Part 6, Part 7 and Part 8 of these Rules. - e) The Authority, if it deems necessary, may impose additional prudential requirements to the capital market institution. - f) These Rules do not prejudice the provisions of the Law or its Implementing Regulations.
+- a) The purpose of these Rules is to specify the prudential requirements for the capital market institutions' financial prudence. - b) A capital market institution authorised to carry out one or more businesses of Dealing, Custody, or Managing Investments and Operating Funds, must satisfy the minimum capital adequacy requirements specified in Article (3) of these Rules and comply with the other provisions set forth in these Rules. - c) A capital market institution authorised to carry out the businesses of Managing Investments, and not authorised to carry out any of the businesses specified in Paragraph (b) of this Article must maintain at all times the capital base of not less than 50% of its expenditure-based capital requirement in accordance with Part (4) of these Rules; and comply with the other provisions set forth in Part (1), Part (2), Part (6), Part (7) and Part (8) of these Rules. - d) A capital market institution authorised to carry out only the business of Arranging or only the business of Advising or a combination of both must maintain at all times the capital base of not less than 25% of its expenditure-based capital requirement in accordance with Part (4) of these Rules; and comply with the other provisions set forth in Part (1), Part (2), Part (6), Part (7) and Part (8) of these Rules. - e) The Authority, if it deems necessary, may impose additional prudential requirements on the capital market institutions. - f) These Rules do not prejudice the provisions of the Law or its Implementing Regulations.